keith-kurak/FerniChatExpo48/exercises/04-firebase-auth.md

 🏃**Try it!** You should be able to login now and stay logged in even after a full refresh.

 ### 5. Add security rules
-Update your security rules in Firebase (Firestore -> Rules) as such:
+- [ ] Update your security rules in the Firebase Console (Firestore -> Rules) as such:
 ```
 rules_version = '2'
 service cloud.firestore {